 What can I do to help not get the coronavirus?

-As of now, there are no vaccines (shots) for this coronavirus.
-But there are things you can do to help keep from getting it:
+Here are some things you can do to help keep from getting it:

 - Wash your hands often with soap and warm water.

 - Disinfect surfaces in your home and workplace.

 - Cover your face with a tissue when you sneeze or cough.
 Throw the tissue away immediately.

 - Avoid people who are sick.

 What do I do if I think I’m getting sick?

 If you think you are getting sick, call your primary care provider (PCP).
 He or she can help find out why you feel that way.
 Your PCP will know how to help you feel better.
 In case of an emergency, call 911.

 How do I know if I am at high risk for COVID-19?